Alzheimer’s disease

 Diagnosing Alzheimer's disease

 To start, your doctors will perform tests to help rule out other possible causes for your memory impairment.
-Testing for Alzheimer’s includes a physical and neurological exam, lab tests, and brain imaging.
-Then, they will conduct additional tests to assess your ability to think, your ability to function, and pinpoint any changes in behavior.
+Testing for Alzheimer’s includes a physical and neurological exam, lab tests and brain imaging.
+Then, they will conduct additional tests to assess your ability to think, your ability to function and to pinpoint any changes in behavior.

 Your doctor may also choose to perform mental status and neuropsychological testing to assess memory and other thinking skills.